ejektaflex/KambrikDocs/docs/mods/bountiful/latest/FileStructure.md

 Bountiful tries to balance itself against the vanilla game, but inevitably it's understandable that you've got some mods.
 Perhaps you want to make some things more expensive, or replace emeralds with a different type of currency.
-In that case, we can do what we call a "patch"
+In that case, we can do what we call a "patch".

 ### Entry Patching